-I went from waking up just on time and rushing through my mornings, to starting the day with one to two hours of quiet, dedicated time just for me.
+I went from waking up just on time and rushing through my mornings to starting the day with one to two hours of quiet time.
+I wake up and drink a glass of water, then lay in bed for 10 minutes without scrolling through my phone (avoiding the bright lights of my screen).
+That is dedicated time just for me.

 2. Avoid checking your phone:

-I didn’t know the negative effects of checking my phone first thing in the morning had on me.
-No good can come from feeding your brain information from all over the world before you even had the chance to explore your thoughts.
+I didn’t know the harmful effects of checking my phone first thing in the morning had on me.
+No good can come from feeding your brain information from all over the world before you even have the chance to explore your thoughts.

 3. Morning Pages:

 I rarely get to the three pages recommended in the book, but the more I do it, the more structured it becomes.

 Replace social media intake with morning pages and see how your day changes.

 5. Drink Water:

-If you can do that, then good for you but for me personally I love coffee too much to let it go 🙂 It’s just that water always comes first.
+If you can do that, then good for you, but me personally, I love coffee too much to let it go 🙂 It’s just that Water always comes first.